TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/appinsights-browser-exceptions-operations-data-missing.md

 <properties
-    pageTitle="Browser Exceptions and Operations data is incorrect or missing on Failures screen" description="I am seeing incorrect data or exceptions or operations data is missing on failures screen" infoBubbleText="Here are some things to help with your browser exception and operation data issues" service="microsoft.insights"
+    pageTitle="Browser Exceptions or Operations data is incorrect or missing on Failures screen" description="I am seeing incorrect data or exceptions or operations data is missing on failures screen" infoBubbleText="Here are some things to help with your browser exception and operation data issues" service="microsoft.insights"